CodingExerciseOrg/gh-secret-scanner/README.md

 | `mock` | Built-in heuristics, no binary needed.
 Default and safe for demo/submission. |
 | `test` | Calls `secret_scanner/secret_scanner.py` via subprocess.
 Leave the path blank to use the default location. |

-Switch modes in the Setup tab or by editing `config/config.json` directly and restarting the app.
+Switch modes in the Setup tab.
+Each user can independently choose their scanner mode.

+> Note: in `test` mode, `scanner_path` is resolved relative to the project root.
+The default (`secret_scanner/secret_scanner.py`) works without any extra configuration.

 ---